WillsterJohnson/All-RC/README.md

 For some popular tools which haven't implemented All-RC support, the `allrc` CLI has a hand-crafted compatibility layer.

-To see if your favorite tool has direct interoperability support, check `allrc compat list`.
+To see if your favorite tool has direct interoperability support, check `allrc direct list`.
+If a tool is supported, all you need to do is add `allrc direct` to the start of your command.

+`allrc direct <tool-name> [...args]`

 <details>
   <summary>